nimbly-dev/SQLExecutor-AI/backend/README.md

 8. Change Settings Document Schema to allow grouping of settings_category by dict-key.
 9. Add Settings description to Settings Document Schema
 10. Create UNIFIED root level logging for Backend
+11. Lessen Python model files by combining small child objects to their object parent file.